alireza-dantism/GitHub-SSH-Key-Setup-Guide/README.md

-# GitHub SSH Key Setup Guide
+# GitHub SSH Key Setup Guide for MacOS

 This repository contains a step-by-step tutorial on how to **reset old SSH keys and create a new SSH key** for GitHub on macOS.
 This can be used as documentation for GitHub repositories to ensure secure SSH access.